 Some trends can be foreseen; others roar to the surface on their own.
-Who would have predicted last year that businesses would be social distancing with PPE?
+Who would have predicted two years ago that businesses would be social distancing with PPE?
 While there may be surprises again this year, it’s still important to look at what trends might reasonably be predicted.
 Doing so positions you to take advantage of potential opportunities and prepare for possible threats.
-Take a look at these small business trends predicted for 2021.
+Take a look at these small business trends predicted for 2022.

 Online sales will continue to be important.

-News of a COVID vaccine will likely bring back more in-store traffic.
-But until then, online sales will continue to be a compensating revenue source.
+As more people receive the COVID-19 vaccine, in-store traffic will continue to rise.
+However, with the convenience of online shipping, online sales will continue to be a compensating revenue source.
 A recent Bluehost survey reports 9 out of 10 business owners feel it’s vital to sell online.
 Over half of them have seen online traffic grow since COVID.
-It is possible that some may leverage their new-found online experience even after the pandemic, continuing to diversify their income stream.
+It is possible that some may leverage their newfound online experience even after the pandemic, continuing to diversify their income stream.

 Social media user reviews still matter.

 Benetrends Financial reports 92% of consumers will not purchase your product if there isn’t a review online.
 So it’s important for small businesses to cultivate online reviews with customers, especially since it’s a low-cost marketing tool.
 They point to high-traffic sites like Yahoo!, Yelp, or Google My Business as potential sources.
 Here’s a Google resource with ideas on how to manage your reviews.